FOSTERING IN NEW ENGLAND

 Lottie & Layne - two gorgeous and really wonderful beagles - we’d like to keep them together and think it won’t be difficult as they are the easiest dogs.

-They will be coming to us from West Virginia where they were turned into the shelter as “strays running in the woods” - the shelter staff feel however that the people who turned them in were their owners but they didn’t want to admit it.
+They came to us from West Virginia where they were turned into the shelter as “strays running in the woods” - the shelter staff feel however that the people who turned them in were their owners but they didn’t want to admit it.

-They weren’t well taken care of but are getting everything they need - this week they will be altered and they are having their teeth cleaned as they really need it.
+They weren’t well taken care of but are getting everything they need - they even had their teeth cleaned as they really need it.
 They are luckily heartworm negative but are on medication for Ehrlichia which is a tick born disease - they came in with tons of the little buggers all over them.

 Please consider these sweet dogs for your home - a fenced yard would be ideal for them as they love to be outside with noses to the ground.